 6. Open Stereo Movie Maker.
 Go to File > Open Stereo Movie > Under “Input Stereo Movie Type” make sure “Side-by-side(100%)” is chosen.
 Open a movie from the SD card.
 It should look something like this:

 7. You can now edit the depth of the 3D effect to your liking (or leave it as is and skip to step #8) by going to the Adjust tab.
 From here I usually just choose Auto alignment, which is highly recommend with videos where your main subject is far away for the most part.
 Auto-alignment brings the images slightly closer together, making it easier to view in 3D, while also making the 3D image pop out a bit more.
 Next, if it asks you “Do you want to use the previous report files?” then choose No.

 8. Go to File > Save Stereo Movie > Name your file whatever you like and click Save.
-Under Video Compression > Compressor, I recommend that you choose “ffdshow Video Codec” for your compression (though you can choose your favorite) if you want a super small file.
+Under Video Compression > Compressor, choose “ffdshow Video Codec” for your compression (or whatever MJPEG codec you have installed) if you want a super small file.
 Click OK and wait for your file to process.

-Note: Do NOT choose Full Frames, as that will give you file that is roughly 1GB per minute of video.
+IMPORTANT NOTE: Do NOT choose Full Frames, as that will give you a file that is roughly 1GB per minute of video, which is pretty unnecessary.